How Lease Alerts Work

 If for any reason you do not wish to receive an email alert prior to your lease expiring, you can set the Enable Lease Expiration Alert to No, and the Lease Expiration Alert (Days Prior) will be cleared from any existing data contained in that property.

 Once any of your Lease Expiration Alert (Days Prior) timeframes trigger, you will receive an email alert from STRATAFOLIO support on that day.
-This email will contain all the alerts that were triggered that day.
+This email contains all alerts that triggered that day.
 You will also be able to quickly view any of those leases or other alerts in STRATAFOLIO by clicking the View link of each item.

 Expiring Leases Alert Visual Cues